Account Info

 1. Individual investors are often thought to be less skilled but they also have a few edges.

-2. They don't have short-term pressure on performance and are able to hold cash.
+2. They don't have short-term pressure on performance and can hold cash.

-3. They are able to take advantage of the small firm effect.
+3. They can take advantage of the small firm effect.

 4. They are free to focus on the best-performing stocks in their portfolio.

-5. Peter Lynch believes the individual investor is able to make smart investments in their day-to-day lives before Wall Street.
+5. Peter Lynch believes that individual investors can make smart investments in their day-to-day lives before Wall Street.

 A lost cause?